-A major exhibition heading to the Sainsbury Centre traces the parallel and intersecting careers of two leading artists of the 20th century
+A major exhibition heading to the Sainsbury Centre traces the intersecting careers of two titans of 20th century art

 The paths of photographer Bill Brandt (1904–1983) and sculptor Henry Moore (1898–1986) first crossed during the Second World War, when they created images of civilians sheltering in the London Underground during the Blitz for the Ministry of Information.

 These photographs by Brandt and drawings by Moore today rank among their most iconic works.